SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

 3. Make sure you have installed the extension REST Client.
 Go to **Extensions** and search for **REST Client**.
 If this extension is not installed yet, choose **Install**.

-4. Navigate back to the root folder of your applicaton and create a new file called **request.http**.
+4. Navigate back to the root folder of your application and create a new file called **request.http**.

 5. Copy the following code snippet to the **request.http** file: